mohtamadhukar/project_starter/docs/INSTALLATION_GUIDE.md

 ### Installing virtualenv and all dependencies

 1. Clone the repository, either by creating a [personal access token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token), [SSH key](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/connecting-to-github-with-ssh), or through built-in [IDE GitHub login features](https://www.jetbrains.com/help/pycharm/github.html).
 (Not required if you already have a zipped version of the repository from the code owner).
-The `master_gtmarkdownlib` is the most stable branch.

 2. Move into the project root directory